sashahart/vex/README.rst

     pip install --user vex

-There are two reasons for this.
+Though --user requires a little initial setup, this setup occurs once for all tools (see the next section), experienced Python developers have already done it, and there are two reasons for using it despite the small extra trouble.

 First, it is not that convenient to use vex only from a virtualenv (though you can) because then you need to use some other technique to activate the virtualenv in which you have vex installed, in order to get access to it.
+That would usually be an unnecessary waste of time.

 Second, it does not require root privileges and does not make any system-wide messes.
-Installing Python libraries system-wide is something you should normally leave to your OS package manager; you are probably doing yourself a favor if you learn never to use 'sudo pip' or 'sudo easy_install'.
+Installing Python libraries system-wide is something you should normally leave to your OS package manager; you are probably doing yourself a favor if you learn never to use ``sudo pip`` or ``sudo easy_install``.
+``pip install --user`` mostly substitutes for the purposes which would otherwise use ``sudo``.
+As an added benefit, you can use ``pip install --user`` on systems where you are not allowed to make global modifications, or voluntarily refrain in order to protect the global configuration.

 You shouldn't normally have to separately install virtualenv; pip should drag that in if you don't already have it.